felipedelosh/ServerFlask/readme.txt

 Objetive:

 This server is create to add/get persons information.
-Need filter all information and download in diferen formats
+Need filter all information and download in diferen formats via API

 .csv
 .zip